c-morris/entanglement-purification/slides.md

 ## Entanglement

 - Entanglement is a valuable resource in many quantum communication protocols
-- Require transferal one of the entangled pair to a party
+- Require transferal of one of the entangled pair to a party
+-